 |

 pushRelayListenerPorts | Ports to receive the data sent to the relay.
-In environments where direct outbound connections to Wavefront servers are not possible, you can use another Wavefront proxy that has outbound access to act as a relay and forward all the data received on that endpoint (from direct data ingestion clients and/or other proxies) to Wavefront servers.
-Default: none. |
+In environments where direct outbound connections to the Operations for Applications instance are not possible, you can use another Wavefront proxy that has outbound access to act as a relay and forward all the data received on that endpoint (from direct data ingestion clients and/or other proxies) to your Operations for Applications instance.
+Default: none |

 6.0 |

-pushRelayHistogramAggregator | If set to true, aggregates the histogram distributions received on the relay port.
-Default: false. |
+pushRelayHistogramAggregator | If set to true , aggregates the histogram distributions received on the relay port.
+Default: false |

 Ex: true |